Dacrycarpus

-Dacrycarpus is a genus of conifers belonging to the family Podocarpaceae.
-The genus includes nine species of dioecious evergreen trees and shrubs to 55–60 m in height.
+Dacrycarpus is a genus of conifers in the family Podocarpaceae.
+The genus includes nine species of dioecious trees and shrubs to 55–60 m in height.

 Species

 The species of Dacrycarpus range from New Zealand and Fiji, across New Caledonia, New Guinea, Indonesia, Malaysia and the Philippines to northern Myanmar and southern China.
 The greatest diversity (five species) exists in New Guinea.